hpc/mpifileutils/doc/rst/dchmod.1.rst

    as are "rwxX".
 As with chmod, if no leading letter "ugoa" is provided, mode bits are combined with umask to determine the actual mode.

+.. option:: -f, --force

+   Attempt to change every item.
+By default, dchmod avoids unncessary chown and chmod calls, for example trying to change the group on an item that already has the correct group, or trying to change the group on an item that is not owned by the user running the tool.
+   With --force, dchmod executes chown/chmod calls on every item.

 .. option:: --exclude REGEX

    Do not modify items whose full path matches REGEX, processed by